ProbINet#

 Documentation#

-The documentation can be built with Sphinx.
-To install it, run:
+The documentation can be built locally.
+First, install the dev extra:

 To build the documentation, run: